Israeli strike on Iran is again becoming a real option, for the first time since 2012; expert says IDF capable of destroying Iran’s nuclear program.

 Israel seriously considered bombing Iran back in 2012, according to various reports.
 At the time, the US detected unusual Air Force maneuvers and took steps to prevent an attack.
 Since then, there were no indications that a strike was imminent.

-But eight years later, the military option is back on the agenda.
-As Israel watches and prepares to act, much depends on Iran’s conduct in the coming months.
+But almost a decade later, the military option is back on the agenda.
+As Israel watches and prepares to act, much depends on Iran’s conduct and nuclear progress.
 If and when Tehran crosses a red line, the Air Force will be given the order to strike.